What is Exascale computing?

 How does ExaNoDe address (some of) these challenges?

-ExaNoDe will focus on developing the core technology to build low-power, low cost units featuring a denser packing of integrated circuits in order to build prototypes of larger components (compute nodes), which can eventually be used to build up larger parts of an Exascale computer.
-The project aims to demonstrate that this approach can reduce (by an order of magnitude) manufacturing and power costs.
-ExaNoDe will also show how efficient programs for such hardware can be developed: A global memory address space helps the programmer to locate the data in this vast computer, much like a GPS provides a universal way to specify locations on earth.
-And analogous to the role of traffic signs and maps that help avoid traffic jams, established frameworks for HPC software development (like the Message Passing Interface) will be adapted to the new design of the hardware.
+ExaNoDe has developed the core technology to build low-power, low cost units featuring a denser packing of integrated circuits in order to build prototypes of larger components (compute nodes), which can eventually be used to build up larger parts of an Exascale computer.
+This approach has the potential to significantly reduce manufacturing and power costs.
+ExaNoDe has also shown how efficient programs for such hardware can be developed: A global memory address space helps the programmer to locate the data in this vast computer, much like a GPS provides a universal way to specify locations on earth.
+And analogous to the role of traffic signs and maps that help avoid traffic jams, established frameworks for HPC software development (like the Message Passing Interface) have been adapted to the new design of the hardware.

 1018 corresponds to a number with 18 zeros: 1018 = 1,000,000,000,000,000,000 = 1 billion billions